jaf7C7/dicegame/README.md

           round logic.
 It should:
         - [x] Welcome the player to the round
         - [x] Roll the dice
-        - [ ] Determine the winner and loser of the round
+        - [ ] Determine the winner and loser of the round, or if the round is a tie
         - [ ] Update the counters accordingly
         - [x] Show the values of the counters.
         - [ ] Declare the winner of the round.